 Navy Office of Community Outreach

-“I learned the importance of respecting elders at home, and this carried over into my service in the Navy,” said Johnson.
-He is playing an important part in America’s focus on rebuilding military readiness, strengthening alliances and reforming business practices in support of the National Defense Strategy.
+Serving in the Navy means Tatum is part of a team that is taking on new importance in America’s focus on rebuilding military readiness, strengthening alliances and reforming business practices in support of the National Defense Strategy.

 “The Navy contributes to national defense by always being present and vigilant around the globe,” said Tatum.